jack-norrie/dotfiles/README.md

 ## Operating System

-I mainly program applications in machine learning, and as such, I need an operating system and development environment with good support for Nvidia GPUs.
+I mainly program machine learning applications, and as such, I need an operating system and development environment with good support for Nvidia GPUs.
 Furthermore, I make use of a lot of FOSS and therefore prefer a UNIX-based OS.
 Hence, the most suitable OS for me is Linux when using a GPU and potentially macOS otherwise.
 My go-to Linux OS is Pop!_OS due to its out-of-the-box Nvidia driver support.
 However, this being an Ubuntu-based distro means the package-managed software is often out of date.
-For this reason, it is highly recommended to install the following packages so that you can build some packages from source, although beware that when doing this, you are trading cutting-edge features for system stability in some cases:
+For this reason, it is highly recommended to install the following packages so that you can build some packages from source:

 ```
 sudo apt-get install ninja-build gettext cmake unzip curl build-essential